sidsurakanti/mnist-classification/README.md

 - [X] Add GUI to draw digits and classify in real-time
 - [X] Improve digit preprocessing for the HTML canvas
 - [ ] Dockerize model
-- [ ] Deploy online
+- [X] Deploy online

 ## Contributing

 Pull requests are welcome!
-Feel free to open an issue or suggestion.
+Feel free to open an issue or suggestion.  (be fr rn no one is pr'ing this)